valery-sergeevna/robotX/README.md

-# avito-service
+# robotX
-An unfinished layout "RobotX".
+An interactive website "RobotX" with using html/css/native JS.